blakesmith/sonatron/README.md

 # Sonatron

-This is the source that powers sonatron.blakesmith.me.
+This is the source that powers [Sonatron](http://sonatron.blakesmith.me).
 This code allows me to run extra custom streaming services on my home [Sonos](http://sonos.com) device.

 Services supported: